Skip to Main Content

 It is sometimes necessary to determine how a court rule is to be interpreted or has been interpreted.
 There are a number of methods to accomplish this task, depending on the situation.

-Citations to court decisions interpreting the rules may be included in a state's annotated statutes.
+• Citations to court decisions interpreting the rules may be included in a state's annotated statutes (included beneath the statute on Wisconsin's legislative website).

-Case law research may be needed to determine how a rule has been interpreted by the courts.
-In addition to checking a state's annotated statutes, a state's digest such as West's KeyNumber Digest for a specific state as well as databases such as Lexis or Westlaw should be checked or searched.
+• Case law research may be necessary to determine how a rule has been interpreted by the courts.
+In addition to checking a state's annotated statutes, a state's digest (such as West's KeyNumber Digest for a specific state), as well as databases such as Lexis or Westlaw should be checked or searched.